AR Automotive: The Tech That’s Driving A New Future

 The automotive industry is fertile ground for innovation.
-Leading car manufacturers – as well as independent service vendors – are investing millions in the development of AI and AR-powered tech systems that will reinvent the driving experience.
-ABI Research predicted in 2019 that the total AR automotive market will grow at an annual rate of 177%, reaching $5.5 billion by 2022.
+Leading car manufacturers, as well as independent service vendors, are investing millions in the development of AI and AR-powered tech systems that will reinvent the driving experience.
+ABI Research predicted in 2018 that the total AR automotive market will grow at an annual rate of 177%, reaching $5.5 billion by 2022.

-Let’s explore the areas where leading marques are already making extensive use of AR automotive tech.
+Let’s explore the areas where leading marques are already making extensive use of automotive augmented reality technology.

 AR-based HUDs are already available in a range of car models, including the BMW 7 Series, Toyota Camry, Chevrolet Camaro, Mazda 6 and Lexus LS 500, with the market expected to hit $4.6 billion in 2025, up from $1.3 billion in 2020.

-Panasonic recently unveiled a demo car equipped with an AR system that projects images directly onto the inside of the windshield, augmenting the driver’s vision with a very wide field of view from outside the car.
+Panasonic recently unveiled a demo car equipped with AR automotive technology that projects images directly onto the inside of the windshield.
+This augments the driver’s vision with a very wide field of view from outside the car.
 Internal cameras track the position of the driver’s head and eyes to ensure the AR view is positioned precisely within their line of sight.

 The agent helps the stranded driver by annotating the image, clarifying the issue immediately and visually guiding the customer to ensure instructions are followed correctly.

-With the high costs of breakdown recovery, auto clubs and insurers are discovering the advantages of empowering motorists to diagnose and fix many common issues themselves, This is helping them slash mechanic dispatch rates and still deliver enhanced levels of customer satisfaction.
+With the high costs of breakdown recovery, auto clubs and insurers are discovering the advantages of empowering motorists to diagnose and fix many common issues themselves.
+By implementing AR in the automotive industry, they can slash mechanic dispatch rates and still deliver enhanced levels of customer satisfaction.

-Car manufacturers were early adopters of AR manuals, allowing owners to use their smartphones or tablets to become acquainted with their new vehicles.
-Using Augmented Reality in automotive owner’s manuals helps carmakers to educate drivers about technical features and maintenance guidelines, enabling them to spend more time on the road and less at the shop.
+Car manufacturers were early adopters of AR car manuals, allowing owners to use their smartphones or tablets to become acquainted with their new vehicles.
+Using augmented reality in automotive owner’s manuals helps carmakers to educate drivers about technical features and maintenance guidelines.
+This enables them to spend more time on the road and less at the shop.

 The real killer app for AR in the automotive industry is the intelligent, interactive driver assistant that combines navigation and piloting with operational guidance on vehicle features.
 This truly touches every aspect of the driving experience.
 The key to achieving this is the combination of AR and Computer Vision AI, as demonstrated by the Driver Connect Catalyst team that won the Outstanding CurateFx Ecosystem Design award at TM Forum’s Digital Transformation World 2019 Event.

 The event was championed by Jaguar, and Cerillion, Salesforce, Nokia and TechSee were all participants.
-The team addressed many use cases, including operational guidance for vehicle features using AR visual assistance and concierge-level roadside assistance using AR, enabling the driver to resolve their own issue during a breakdown.
+The team addressed many use cases, including operational guidance for vehicle features using AR visual assistance and concierge-level roadside assistance using AR.
+The automotive augmented reality technology enables the driver to resolve their own issue during a breakdown.

 Once considered a whimsical novelty, AR has found numerous practical applications in the automotive industry.
 As the ideal interface for visual guidance, AR is highly effective in meeting the growing demand for tailored automotive experiences.
 AR automotive technology serves as the underlying technology for HUDs, remote roadside assistance and AR-based owner manuals.

-As key Proof of Concepts have proven, the automotive industry is poised to take advantage of the many new opportunities that AI and AR offer.
-From increasing driving safety and efficiency, to delivering more personalized products, and smart solutions for the next-generation drivers.
-Exciting times are ahead for the automotive industry; buckle up and enjoy the ride.
+As key Proof of Concepts has proven, the automotive industry is poised to take advantage of the many new opportunities that AI and AR offer.
+From increasing driving safety and efficiency to delivering more personalized products and smart solutions for the next-generation drivers.
+Exciting times are ahead for the automotive augmented reality industry; buckle up and enjoy the ride.